-And I remember clearly that we could take photos inside the chapel in those days.
+I remember clearly that we could take photos inside the chapel in those days.

 I have never seen a church with so many stone sculptures all over the place.

-Especially the pillar called ‘Apprentice Pillar’ which an apprentice made while his boss was away is so beautiful that when the boss saw it after coming back, he was so jealous that he beat the apprentice to death.
+Especially the pillar called ‘Apprentice Pillar‘, which an apprentice made while his boss was away, is so beautiful that when the boss saw it after coming back, he was so jealous that he beat the apprentice to death.

-An stuff there gives a short lecture in the chapel a few times a day about its history and the sculptures.
+A staff member there gives a short lecture in the chapel a few times a day about its history and the sculptures.